gatblau/prometheus/roles/openshift-create-tenant-with-htpasswd/readme.md

-# Create a Tenant using HTPASSWD
+# Creates a Tenant space using HTPASSWD

 ## Overview